2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 Caveats
 -------

--I didn’t take into account other variables like sex and age -The data sample is small, only 24 cats were observed +IN those 24 cats there was an even number of obese cats between gender but in the neutered lean cats there -The study was only over the course of 6 months, which can be considered a relatively short time short period of time.
+-I didn’t take into account other variables like sex and age -The data sample is small, only 24 cats were observed +IN those 24 cats there was an even number of obese cats between gender but in the neutered lean cats there -Study only preformed on short-haired cats -The study was only over the course of 6 months, which can be considered a relatively short time short period of time.
 To get a better idea at the changes that occur over these phenotypes, maybe a study could be done that took over the course of a year or so.

 Biggest Issue: -In all sincerity, when I had to perform the pipeline, after the quality checks it was clear that were some serious errors in the sequences.
 I’m sure this seriously skewed the results for the data I produced.
 Mention Zimmerman’s comment